Website Global Policy

 Source classes

 Source Classes are groups of source IPs.
-Source Classes each represent facts about connections to the WAF such as country of origin, passing through an anonymizing proxy like TOR, or past or current observed hostile or anomalous behaviour.
+Source Classes each represent facts about connections to the WAF such as country of origin, passing through an anonymizing proxy like TOR, or past or current observed hostile or anomalous behavior.

 Source Class configuration is organized in a table with an expandable section containing unconfigured GeoIP country groups: